 We also offer non-employee directors the opportunity to participate in the Huntsman Outside Directors Elective Deferral Plan.
 This is an unfunded nonqualified deferred compensation plan established primarily for the purpose of providing our non-employee directors with the ability to defer the receipt of director fees.
-For 2016, Dr. Beckerle was the only non-employee director who elected to participate in this plan, and she elected to defer all 2016 fees.
+For 2018, none of our non-employee directors elected to participate in this plan.
 The investment choices available under this plan are identical to the investment choices available under our 401(k) plan, which are described in greater detail below under "Compensation Discussion and Analysis-Elements of Huntsman's Executive Compensation Program-Other Elements of Compensation."
 Benefits under the plan are payable in cash distributable either in a lump sum or in installments beginning 30 days after the director ceases to be a member of our Board.